Benawi/Blog-App/README.md

   - [📝 License ](#-license-)

 # 📖 Blog App <a name="about-project"></a>
 A Blog app similar classic blog website.
-With fully functional website that show the list of posts and empower readers to interact with them by adding comments and liking posts.
+With a fully functional website that shows the list of posts and empowers readers to interact with them by adding comments and liking posts.
 The project is a repository consisting of the following files:

 - Ruby files